 How to Get Involved

 Are you a local restaurant or bar who has noticed cigarette litter by your business?

 - Place the receptacle in an accessible location during business hours that encourages staff and patrons to properly dispose of cigarette butts.

 - Keep the receptacle safe (within reason) by bringing it inside at the end of business hours, or securing the receptacle with a lock and cable.

 - Empty the receptacle when it gets full and properly dispose of waste.
 Click here for video instructions.

-- Email the NEC each time the receptacle is emptied and tell us approximately how full it was so we can track how many cigarette butts were kept off our streets and out of our waterways.
+- Please fill out this short reporting form each time the receptacle is emptied so we can track how many cigarette butts were kept off our streets and out of our waterways.

 - Media recognition!
 You will receive shout-outs on our social media (Facebook, Instagram, Twitter, and Mailchimp) and in our EcoNews publication, which is read by 4,000+ readers monthly.

 - Keeping your business front clean and appealing to customers.

 - Helping to protect our neighborhoods and ecosystems from toxic cigarette litter.